Phones · Resale guide

 | 2026 | No manufacturer warranty.
 All repairs out-of-pocket. |

-For a two-year-old device like the Pixel 9 Pro, third-party insurance from providers like Flipkart or Amazon is generally not worth the premium.
-The payout value would be significantly reduced due to depreciation, often making it more economical to pay for repairs yourself or upgrade.
+For a phone like the Pixel 9 Pro that’s a year old, third-party insurance from providers like Flipkart or Amazon is generally not worth the premium.
+The cost of coverage often approaches the potential repair costs, and claims can be lengthy.

 Pre-Purchase Inspection Checklist